 Building a business from scratch is one of the most difficult experiences you could face, particularly managing the finances.
 Nearly half of small businesses close down due to a lack of funds.
 Let’s look at some of the financial challenges that entrepreneurs face.

 Start-ups commonly struggle with limited or erratic cash flows to cover their operational expenses and grow the business.
 You risk grounding to a halt if you’re not in charge of your cash flows and can’t tell where your money is coming from and where it’s going.
 If you run out of funds, you risk closure.

 As you start operating as a new business, there will be numerous expenses that need to be settled.
 Tracking these expenses is essential to managing your cash flows and preparing your tax returns when they’re due.
 Hire a professional to monitor and keep your books.
-If you can’t afford one, make use of accounting software to keep your expenses in check.
+If you can’t afford one, make use of accounting software or a business expense tracker to keep your expenses in check.

 Failing to plan is planning to fail.
 You can’t run your business spontaneously, hoping that somehow your collections will be sufficient to cover your running expenses.
 If that’s you, then you’re likely to make up the statistics of 90% of start-ups that fail.

 Reasons may vary, but small businesses do not always get the funding they apply for.
 Whether it’s a request for debt-financing or equity financing, many fail to raise adequate capital to meet their start-up budgets and withstand unexpected shocks in the market.

 A limited capital base often impedes the growth of many start-ups as they’re unable to explore new opportunities, hire new talent, and expand into new markets.